garyzhubc/STAT406-2017/README.md

 ## Tentative Weekly Schedule

 ## Weekly reading and other resources

-- Week 1:
-	* Section X from JWHT13, Y from HTF09
+This is a list of strongly recommended **pre-class** reading.
+[JWHT13] and [HTF09] indicate reference books (see below).

+* Week 1: Sections 2.1, 2.1.1, 2.1.2, 2.1.3, 2.2, 2.2.1 from [JWHT13], 2.4 and 2.6
+	from [HTF09]

-## Course Learning Objectives
+# ## Course Learning Objectives
+#

-## Lecture Learning Objectives
+# ## Lecture Learning Objectives
-1. Lecture 1
+# 1. Lecture 1
+#

-	By the end of the lecture, students are expected to be able to:
+# 	By the end of the lecture, students are expected to be able to:
-	- Distinguish between
+# 	- Distinguish between
-	- Explain the different
+# 	- Explain the different
-	- Describe the algorithms and explain their differences
+# 	- Describe the algorithms and explain their differences
-	- Explain why these algorithms
+# 	- Explain why these algorithms
+#

-3. Lecture 2
+# 3. Lecture 2

 ## Prerequisites
 * STAT306 (preferred) or CPSC340 (acceptable)